Tia Norfleet: Controversy

 In March 2013, a New York Times article reported that there were numerous inconsistencies in Norfleet's self-promotion efforts.
 They observe that she has only raced in one low level event, where she ran one lap before parking her car.
 She also has several criminal offenses on her record, and according to public records is actually 26 years old, not 24 as she has claimed; in addition, the NASCAR license that she has received was the first to be received by an African-American woman.
 After Norfleet publicly stated this, NASCAR's vice president for public affairs said, “I am uncomfortable with Tia representing herself in the way that she has.”
 Norfleet responded that the accusations were "a biased, smear campaign".
 Her father responded to the allegations by calling them a "witchhunt", by posting pictures of Tia's name on four separate licenses, although it's unclear why because she is the first African-American woman to retain such a license regardless of how many she has.
 He did stand by his daughter by refuting some of the allegations.
 Tia confirmed that she did indeed have a criminal record, and that her only NASCAR event was indeed a "start and park", but also stated that she had never claimed to be a Nationwide Series driver even though she was shown with a NNS patch on her firesuit, which could be purchased from several different sources.

-The entry-level NASCAR license Norfleet held does not require any vetting by a sanctioning body; it only requires an application and a fee.
-She has never held a license or been approved to compete in any professional NASCAR regional or touring series.